Table of Contents

 Nature of Business

-First, the underlying nature of the businesses of the companies in the fund is examined.
+First, the underlying nature of the businesses included in halal investing funds is strictly examined to ensure Sharia compliance.
 These funds do not invest in the following areas as they are wholly or partially prohibited:

 Financial Ratios Screening

-Secondly, the financial structure of the companies is examined.
+Secondly, the financial structure of any company selected for halal investing funds must be analyzed against specific debt ratios.
 If a company relies on excessive interest or debt despite its business activities being halal, it may be excluded.
 Three main financial ratios are examined:

 Main types of halal investing funds